 Most frogs will only eat live mealworms and will reject dried mealworms.

 In the wild, frogs are instinctively attracted to movement while hunting for food.
-For this reason, most captive frogs will not only eat live bugs that are wriggling or moving around.
+For this reason, most captive frogs will only eat live bugs that are wriggling or moving around.

 If you offer dried mealworms to a captive frog, the frog will most likely ignore them and will starve.